adrianoc/BlogCode/StructCtors/7 - Required/Part 7 - RequiredWillNotSaveYourJob.en.md

 1. builds the application in **release mode** (`-c Release`), which is requirement for the optimization to be applied.
 1. instructs the JIT to dump the JITed assembly code for the method `Use()` by setting `DOTNET_JitDisasm` environment variable accordingly.

-When executing that command line you should see 0 and some assembly code being printed to the terminal multiple times; after some iterations you should be able to spot some assembly code resembling the one below (make sure to check one that contains `Tier1` as opposed to `Tier0`):
+When executing that command line you should see zeros (0) and some assembly code being printed to the terminal multiple times; after some iterations you should be able to spot some assembly code resembling the one below (make sure to check the one that contains `Tier1` as opposed to `Tier0`):

 ```nasm
 ; Assembly listing for method Foo:Use():this (Tier1)